Fannovel16/comfyui_controlnet_aux/README.md

 * Added support for `onnxruntime` to speed-up DWPose (see the Q&A)
 * Fixed TypeError: expected size to be one of int or Tuple[int] or Tuple[int, int] or Tuple[int, int, int], but got size with types [<class 'numpy.int64'>, <class 'numpy.int64'>] (https://github.com/Fannovel16/comfyui_controlnet_aux/issues/2) (PR: https://github.com/Fannovel16/comfyui_controlnet_aux/pull/71)
 * Fixed ImageGenResolutionFromImage mishape (https://github.com/Fannovel16/comfyui_controlnet_aux/pull/74)
+* Fixed LeRes and MiDaS's incomatipility with MPS device

 # Q&A:
 * Why some nodes doesn't appear after I installed this repo?